Move over Joe, David is in town.

 By Jeanie Hendrie

-- David’s democratised the category: Lululemon did it for Yoga.
+- David’s democratised the category: Lululemon did it for yoga.
 And how about 50 Shades of Grey?
 David’s may not have been the first (see Teaopia or Tealish) but it has absolutely been the most successful in bringing loose leaf to the masses.
 Gone are the days of musty-scented, dust-covered tea shops.
 David’s has made buying tea fun, easy and unintimidating.
 Move over little-old-lady, there’s a new guy in town…he’s younger, better-dressed and comes in a variety of shapes, sizes and rainbow colours.
+David’s disrupted the market as no one else had.